wzulfikar/lab/hugo/content/posts/hello-hugo.md

 Jekyll is built using Ruby (a programming language), which means that you'll need Ruby in your machine to use Jekyll.
 Yep, it's something *techy*.
 Hugo is built using Go (another programming language) that can produce a binary for multiple platform.
 People who developed Hugo have published it as a binary (a self executable program) that anyone can download.
 Hence, to use Hugo, one doesn't need to have Go programming language installed in their machine.
 They just need to have the Hugo binary.
 See more: [Hugo Quick Start](http://gohugo.io/getting-started/quick-start/).

+> Hugo released its [v0.16](https://github.com/gohugoio/hugo/releases?after=v0.17) – the first Hugo release that wasn't tagged as `pre-release`, on June 2016.

 With Hugo, all my contents are stored as files (markdown files, to be specific).
 There's no need for database.
 I can write my contents offline and publish it later.
-And I can see my files anywhere.
+I can see my files anywhere, and I can use any editor I like (VIM, VSCode, SublimeText, etc).

+If you wonder what markdown is, it's a form of formatting similar to how you [format message in Whatsapp](https://faq.whatsapp.com/en/android/26000002/).
+Try writing markdown yourself here: http://markdownlivepreview.com.

-While I personally convinced to use Hugo (this blog itself is built using Hugo), it might not be for everyone since it involves some *techy* steps in its flow off writing contents.
+While I personally convinced to use Hugo (this blog itself is built using Hugo), it might not be for everyone since it involves some *techy* steps in its flow of writing contents.
 Nevertheless, I hope that knowing Hugo can somehow benefits you.

 Yup, you've reached the end of this post!
 And to end this, there's also a good writing platform that you may want to check out: [Medium](https://medium.com).